kvakvs/gluonvm1/README.md

 simulates properties of Erlang VM (memory, instruction set, etc) and processes (registers, stack, process execution state) and allows to run some beam code.

-apps/prototype is based on github.com/tonyrog/beam (owe a beer to Tony!)
+apps/prototype is based on github.com/tonyrog/beam (owe a beer to Tony!).

-Building emuemu: dependencies: rebar3.
-Run: `make emu`